The Act of the Cooperative Education Implementation in Senior High Schools and the Protection of Student Participants’ Rights

 Article 28

-When training contracts of student participants are expired or terminated due to other reasons, the partner institutions shall issue training certificates according to the Subparagraph 3 of Paragraph 1 of Article 17.
+Upon the expiration of the training contract of the student participants or its termination due to other reasons, the partner institutions shall issue a written training certificate in accordance with the provisions of Article 17, Paragraph 1, Subparagraph 3.

-The training certificates mentioned in the previous Paragraph shall include the vocational category, training period and training hours.
+The training certificate mentioned in the previous Paragraph shall include the vocational category, training period, and training hours.

 Chapter V Supervision over the Cooperative Education